dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1075: Concerns about penalties affecting innovation are common.
+### T1075: Some argue penalties stifle innovation and entrepreneurship.

 |Support|
 |---|